Jean-Paul Valley: "Detective Comics: Batman Eternal"

-DC Universe (2017 - )
+DC Universe (2017-present)

 Justice League Odyssey (2018)

 Azrael joined the new Justice League team Justice League Odyssey in 2018.

+Batman: Urban Legends (2021-2023)

+Azrael appears in volumes 8-10 of Batman Urban Legends.
+Feeling as though he has lost sight of his mission and yearning to escape the teachings of St. Dumas, Jean-Paul works in hospice during the day and protects the streets as Azrael during the night.
+After a meeting with Batman, Azrael finds the zombified corpse of the drug pusher Bullet-Tooth.
+Believing this is a sign of the Apocalypse Azrael tracks down the last known location of the gangster, only to find a doctor synthesizing a resin from the Lazarus Pit.

+Azrael is confronted by Poor Fellow, an angel from a separate sect of the Knights of Templar.
+Poor Fellow kills the doctor and reveals that she must kill blasphemers like the doctor and Azrael.
+Azrael almost kills Poor Fellow but backs out at the last moment.
+Poor Fellow scolds Azrael and disappears.
+This comic leads into the 2022-2023 Swords of Azrael series.

 Powers, abilities, and resources

 Unlike other members of the Batman Family, Azrael is one of the few members who possess explicit superpowers, having been physically and psychologically programmed to be a nearly perfect warrior and assassin by scientists of St. Dumas.
 As such, he possesses enhanced physical attributes such as superhuman strength, speed, and agility beyond normal human levels.
-Prior to Flashpoint, these abilities originated from his slightly altered physiology, his DNA having been grafted with animal DNA to enhance his abilities while after Flashpoint, these abilities originate simply from genetic alternation.
+Prior to Flashpoint, these abilities originated from his slightly altered physiology, his DNA having been grafted with animal DNA to enhance his abilities while after Flashpoint, these abilities originate simply from genetic alteration.
 Post-Flashpoint, Azrael also possesses limited empathic abilities, able to induce painful visions to others via touch, which is often used to leave his foes in a catatonic state.
 He refers to this ability as "Wrath of God".
 Azrael is also a highly trained assassin, being an expert in both hand-to-hand combat and with a sword, with this being due to form a psychological conditioning and training referred to as "The System" performed by Nomoz.
 His combat skills make him competent enough to either match or defeat opponents such as Bane, Deathstroke, Batman, Batwoman, and Cassandra Cain.

 Azrael does, however, possess several weaknesses: due to the mental conditioning from The System, Valley is only able to access his powers while suited up and his normal personality is suppressed for a more violent one.
 Over time, Azrael has learned for the two personalities co-exist dependent on continuity. and call upon his abilities and skills.
 The System also makes his mental state vulnerable, with St. Dumas's technology able to influence and override his personality at times.
 Pre-Flashpoint, his mental state and physiology were also damaged from exposure to toxic chemicals, which heighten his enhanced abilities but furthered his mental illness and affected his physiology, slowly killing him.